 Outreach functions as a central point of intake for individuals facing homelessness.
 The primary responsibility of the Chippewa Outreach Office is to assess the needs of those in crisis help to meet their basic needs.
 Some people the Outreach Office serves just need a little bit of help to make it through a rough patch, such as an unexpected loss of income.
 Others need help with long-term struggles such as disabilities, mental illness or drug addiction that has led to homelessness and are in need of emergency shelter.

 PROGRAM: Medical and Prescription Services

-The Open Door Clinic’s ongoing services dovetail with our mission, which is to provide basic health care and serve as a connection to community resources to help improve the health of our neighbors, friends, and families in Chippewa County.
-We are dedicated to providing high-quality care.
-We understand the link between preventative health care and the development of chronic illnesses and co-morbidities.
-Chronic diseases such as heart disease, diabetes, and chronic obstructive pulmonary disease are among the most costly of all health problems but are also the most preventable, thus treatment and prevention are foremost in our objectives.
+The Open Door Clinic’s ongoing services provide much-needed high quality health care and a connection to community resources to our neighbors, friends, and families in Chippewa County.
+The link between preventative health care and the development of chronic illnesses and co-morbidities are understood.
+Some of the most costly health problems, such as heart disease, diabetes, and COPD, are also among the most preventable.
+As such, prevention and treatment of these chronic conditions are foremost in the objectives.

 PROGRAM: Homeless Prevention Program

-The Homeless Prevention Program provides medium and long-term housing and supportive services to individuals and families experiencing homelessness, or who are at risk of homelessness, in west-central Wisconsin.
+The Homeless Intervention Program provides medium and long-term housing and supportive services to individuals and families experiencing homelessness, or who are at risk of homelessness, in west central Wisconsin.